 Her first book, The Many-Headed Muse: Tradition and Innovation in Late Classical Greek Lyric Poetry, was published by Cambridge University Press in 2014 and was a recipient of the Samuel and Ronnie Heyman Yale College Prize for outstanding publication.
 The book is a study of the extant corpus of Greek songs composed between about 440 BC and 320 BC.
 Combining close readings of little-studied texts with attention to their intellectual and cultural context, it examines Greek literary history between the classical and Hellenistic periods and explores the vibrancy of musical culture in the late classical period.

-LeVen’s current book project is entitled The Music of Nature in Greek and Roman Myths (under contract with Cambridge University Press).
-It examines the body of Greek and Roman myths devoted to the music of animals and natural phenomena (birds, winds, frogs, echoes, insects, marsh-reeds…).
-One of the main claims of the book is that fantastic tales of animal metamorphosis are important loci of reflection on aesthetic questions.
+LeVen’s most recent book Music and Metamorphosis in Greco-Roman Literature (under contract with Cambridge University Press) examines Greek and Roman narratives devoted to the music of humans-turned-non-human-animals and natural phenomena (birds, winds, frogs, echoes, insects, marsh-reeds…).
+It argues that fantastic tales of animal metamorphosis are important loci of reflection on aesthetic and ontological questions.
 The seven readings it offers (including of Plato’s myth of the cicadas, of Ovid’s story of the origins of the echo, and of Achilles Tatius’ narrative of the nightingale myth) are windows onto a rich web of ideas about the beauty of music, appropriate responses to it, and the nature of the experience of sound and song.

 Greek Literature and Language